Self Defense Classes (R.A.D.)

 The Rape Aggression Defense System is a program of realistic self-defense tactics and techniques.

 The R.A.D.
 System is a comprehensive course being taught at colleges around the country.
 It begins with awareness, prevention, risk reduction and avoidance before progressing on to basic hands-on defense training.
 R.A.D. is primarily for women, and the University of Illinois Police Department also offers courses specifically tailored for children.
 Please join our waiting list to receive early notification when courses are available.

-There are no classes currently available.
 Please sign up for our waiting list to receive early notification when courses are available.

 Who can enroll?

 Rape Aggression Defense is for women only, as the content of the course was developed based on the natural movements and abilities of women in order to maximize a woman’s ability to defend herself.
 The radKIDS course offers practical safety tips for children.

 Courses are open to everyone, but priority is given to students, faculty and staff.
 Enrollment is limited, and registration is on a first-come, first-served basis.
 Those under 18 years old may register with the permission of a parent or legal guardian.